Doxuno

 APPOINTMENT OF ATTORNEY(S)

 The Donor hereby appoints James William Thornton, of 17 Oak Street, Sheffield S1 2GH (Son) as attorney to act in relation to the Donor’s property and financial affairs under section 9 of the Mental Capacity Act 2005.
-The Donor also appoints Claire Alexandra Thornton, of 8 Park Road, York YO1 6AB (Daughter) as a second attorney.
-The attorneys shall act jointly and severally, meaning they may act together or independently on any matter.
+The Donor also appoints Claire Alexandra Thornton, of 8 Park Road, York YO1 6AB (Daughter) as a further attorney.
+The attorneys shall act jointly and severally: they may act together or independently on any matter falling within the scope of this LPA.
+This is the most resilient arrangement: if any attorney becomes unable or unwilling to act, the remaining attorneys may continue.

 2.